How Do You Choose Your First Whisky for a Home Bar?

 Step 3: Set a Realistic Budget

-- Budget-friendly Bourbon: Buffalo Trace, Wild Turkey 101, Evan Williams Single Barrel
+- Budget-friendly Bourbon: Buffalo Trace ($25-30, exceptional value), Wild Turkey 101 ($25, bold and versatile), Evan Williams Single Barrel ($28, surprisingly refined)

-- Japanese Value: Suntory Toki, Nikka Days
+- Japanese Value: Suntory Toki ($30, built for highballs), Nikka Days ($35, surprisingly complex for the price)

 Save the rare and expensive bottles for later, when your palate has developed enough to appreciate the nuances.
+There is absolutely no point spending $100 on a first bottle — the subtleties will be lost on an untrained palate, and you'll get far more value from a well-chosen $30 bottle.

 Step 4: Trust Your Nose, Not the Hype